bharath-t/DSALearn/README.md

     printf("%s \n", str2);
 ```

-## Python facts:
+## Python vs C:

+7. C is compiled and executed.
+Python is directly executed by PVM.

-7. Was thinking when we implement a node in python, does the next variable store entire node info or just the pointer like in C. Turns out python uses reference semantics so its all good.
+8. Was thinking when we implement a node in python, does the next variable store entire node info or just the pointer like in C. Turns out python uses reference semantics so its all good.
    Eg:

 ```